wannasleepforlong/Portfolio/README.md

   - Generation of face images using DCGAN without feature-selection.

-## Data Munging (Cleaning)
+## Data Munging

-While most, if not all, of these projects have a data munging aspect, the following were specifically exclusively data munging efforts.
+Even though most of these projects have some sort of data munging, following were specifically data munging projects.